https://johnelfick.github.io/school-science-lessons/biology/UNBiolDiversity.html#9.9.6H not found

 Hagfish have no scales, weak eyes under skin, and live deep in the ocean.

-Lampreys, lamprey eels are parasitic on river and lake fish, have two eyes and two primitive eyes, are a fishing pest, but good to eat and cook to make jellied eels.
+Lampreys, lamprey eels, parasitic on river and lake fish, two eyes and two primitive eyes, fishing pest, but good to eat and cook to make jellied eels.

 Superclass Gnathostomata (jawed vertebrates)